{{flagHref}}

 Does the attenuation coefficient depend on the frequency of the wave?

-Can attenuation coefficients be negative?
+Are attenuation coefficients ever negative?

-Are attenuation coefficients identical for all materials?
+Are attenuation coefficients the same for all materials?

 About the author